li706661533/lsshuai/README.md

 # lsshuai
-This is a practise repository.
+This is a new branch named readme-edit,which is fifferent form master.